Sherwood PMP 5030

 Sher-Wood PMP 5030 Blade Patterns

-Few would dispute that Sher-Wood PMP 5030 remains the best wooden hockey stick on the market.
+Few would dispute that Sherwood 5030 remains the best wooden hockey stick on the market.

-The wood constructions provides the lauded natural feel of a wooden stick, which makes it particularly suitable for puck handling, passing, and slap shots.
-Weighing 630 grams, the 5030 is one of the lighter wood sticks, offering the lightness and flex typical of composites (the newer Hall of Fame/HOF or Heritage model is even lighter, at 610 grams).
+The wood construction provides the lauded natural feel of wooden sticks, which makes it particularly suitable for puck handling, passing, and slap shots.
+Weighing 630 grams, the 5030 is one of the lighter wood sticks, offering the lightness and flex typical of composites (the newer Sherwood 5030 Hall of Fame/HOF or Heritage model is even lighter, at 610 grams).
 Compared to composites, the throwback twig may feel heavy to some, but that in turn allows novice and younger players to build arm and upper-body strength.

 The popular, best-selling P77–Coffey curve enables decent puck elevation for wrist and snap shots.
 The P26–Stastny curve will elevate the puck on slap shots and suit puck handlers.
 The traditional mid-curve P88–Ryan II is a good all-around blade providing for both wrist/snap shots and backhanders.